uptonking/note4yaoo/lib-collab-crdt-algorithms.md

 - Doubling the base at each depth implies an exponential growth of the number of available identifiers.
   - Thus, the model corresponds to the exponential trees and consequently it benefits of their complexities.

-- The variable-size identifiers class of CRDT includes Logoot [21] and Treedoc [12].
+- The variable-size identifiers class of CRDT includes Logoot and Treedoc.
 - These CRDTs use growing identifiers to encode the total order among elements of the sequence.
-  - In the worst case, the size of identifiers is linear in the total number of insert operations done on the document [1].
+  - In the worst case, the size of identifiers is linear in the total number of insert operations done on the document.
-- Logoot and Treedoc [12] have different allocation strategies.
+- 🆚️ Logoot and Treedoc have different allocation strategies.
 - Treedoc has two allocation strategies:
   - (i) the first strategy allocates an identifier by directly appending a bit on one of its neighbour identifier.
   - (ii) The second strategy increases the depth of this new identifier by ⌈log2(h)⌉+1 (where h is the highest depth of the identifiers already allocated) and allocates the lowest value possible with this growth, in prevision of future insertions.